 We decided to convert some of the fields into a huge garden.

-We are raising chicken,geese and ducks for food.
+We are raising chickens for food.

 Rescue has a sewing center where recovering AIDS patients help sew for the children and where mending can be done.